IgnacioGB1990/Data_Desafio/README.md

 **Cluster 1 - More water conscious:**
 * Greater concern for the ecosystem and water saving
 * Water recycling
-* They do not habitually recycle paper, glass and plastic
+* Do not usually recycle paper, glass and plastic
 * Regular meat consumption
 * They do not have a garden